maniotrix/offline-ai-assistant/karna-python-backend/inference/omniparser/ANCHOR_BASED_MAIN_AREA_README.md

    - Reconstructs the main area using available constraints
    - More resilient to visual changes but requires good anchor distribution

+3. **Low-Confidence Matching (Second Fallback)**:
+   - If anchor reconstruction fails but a low-confidence sliding window match exists, uses that match as a best-effort solution

-3. **Scaled Original (Last Resort)**:
+4. **Scaled Original (Last Resort)**:
-   - If both methods fail, scales the original main area to the new dimensions
+   - If all methods fail, scales the original main area proportionally to the new image dimensions
+   - Provides a basic fallback when no other method succeeds

 ### Confidence Calculation
-- **Direct Matching**: Cosine similarity between embeddings
+- **Sliding Window Matching**: Cosine similarity between embeddings
 - **Anchor Reconstruction**: Combination of anchor count and matching scores

 ## Integration and Usage